Ambien Addiction Treatment Center in Rome, GA

 Physical Signs of Dependence

 People who become dependent on Ambien may need more of the drug to get the same effect.
 This is called tolerance.
-When they stop taking it, they might have withdrawal symptoms.
+When they stop taking it, withdrawal symptoms may appear, urging them to continue their use.

 Common physical signs include: